KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/india_the_remembrance_of_the_self.md

 India expresses experientially.

-India is the embodied software of everything your synthesis encodes.
+India is the embodied software of everything this synthesis encodes.

-⸻

 ## India and the Water of Life

-If your book reveals water
+If this book reveals water
 as the Holy Grail,
 then India is the civilization that held the chalice.